-(In m nillions)
+(In millions)

-Balance as of December 31, 2014
+Balance as of December 31, 2014 6 651

+Payment to NRG for acquired January 2015 Drop Down Assets (4 489)

-Contributions from noncontrolling interest for Alta Wind X-X1 TE Holdco 119
+Contributions from noncontrolling interest for Alta Wind X-X1 TE Holdco 1 119

 Noncontrolling interest acquired in Spring Canyon acquisition 74

-Comprehensive income 2
+Comprehensive income 35

+Non-cash contributions 10

+Cash distributions to NRG ((52)

-Balance as of September 30, 2015 \$ 195
+Balance as of September 30, 2015 \$ 3 348

-On June 30, 2015, Yield Operating LLC sold an economic interest in Alta Wind X-XI TE Holdco, holder of the Alta Wind X and Alta Wind XI projects, to a financial institution in order to monetize cash and tax attributes, primarily production tax credits.
+On June 30, 2015, the Company sold an economic interest in Alta Wind X-XI TE Holdco, holder of the Alta Wind X and Alta Wind XI projects, to a financial institution in order to monetize cash and tax attributes, primarily production tax credits.
 The net proceeds of \$119 million are reflected as noncontrolling interest in the Company's balance sheet.